bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 ## MyService Setup (Resource Server) ##

-Now it's time to build the service MyService using ASP.NET Core.
+Now it's time to build the service `MyService` using ASP.NET Core.
 I will use Minimal APIs in ASP.NET Core 8.

-Let's start by creating a webapi project for MyService.
+Let's start by creating a `webapi` project for `MyService`.

 ```bash
 dotnet new webapi -o MyService
 ```

-Navigate to folder MyService, and open the project with your preferred editor.
+Navigate to folder `MyService`, and open the project with your preferred editor.
 Let's run it from the command line.

 ```bash